 One of the reservations I have about ‘folk’ music, whether it’s retro or retrofitted, is that much of it lacks spontaneity.
 That might seem ironic, given the genre’s earthy connotations, but it isn’t so surprising really, when so much of its stock is invested in repertoire, tunes and lyrics of meticulously researched and annotated provenance.
 Of course that doesn’t tell the whole story: there are still seams of innovation to be mined, and the core trio featured on Pangs, Alasdair Roberts’ latest album, brings together three of the music’s most artful prospectors.

 Drummer/percussionist Alex Neilson is fully at home playing free and improvised music, and carries the disjointed legacy of Fairport Convention and the 60’s UK folk ‘revival’ forward with his own group Trembling Bells.
-He also collaborates tirelessly, notably with Richard Youngs, Jandek, and Will Oldham, all operating beyond category.
+He also collaborates tirelessly, notably with Richard Youngs, Jandek, and Will Oldham, all operating more or less beyond category.

 Multi-instrumentalist Stevie Jones hails from the same Glasgow ‘scene’ as Neilson, and is another inveterate collaborator, drawing the changeable personnel of his own Sound of Yell from that city’s pool of alternative musicians.